mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 You can also define your pipeline directly in the project configuration window.
 If you select `Pipeline script` from the **Definition** list, you can author your pipeline code in the **Script** box.
 When you define your pipeline this way, it must include an additional stage to check out your code from source control.

 > :information_source: **Note:** By default, when you use the `runMATLABBuild`, `runMATLABTests`, or `runMATLABCommand` step, the root of your repository serves as the MATLAB startup folder.
-To run your MATLAB code using a different folder, include the `-sd` startup option or the `cd` command in the step.
+To run your MATLAB code using a different folder, specify the `-sd` startup option or include the `cd` command when using the `runMATLABCommand` step.

 ### Add MATLAB to System Path
 When the plugin executes steps that use MATLAB in your pipeline, the plugin uses the topmost MATLAB version on the system path.
 If the `PATH` environment variable of the build agent does not include any MATLAB versions, you must update the variable with the MATLAB root folder that should be used for the build.